 Kristy McNichol is a daughter who never had a childhood.
 Marsha Mason is a mother who never grew up.
 And when they get together, they're the most mismatched roomates since "The Goodbye Girl".
 See more »

-When Georgia arrives home from re-hab she waits outside her apartment door holding a full bouquet of pink roses and baby's breath wrapped in green tissue paper.
+When Georgia (Marsha Mason)arrives home from re-hab she waits outside her apartment door holding a full bouquet of pink roses and baby's breath wrapped in green tissue paper.
 The grouping of the pink roses and the baby's breath changes remarkably after she enters her apartment.
 See more »

 See more »